*****************UPDATE FOR 2023*****************

 A 35mm shot of the top of Hamburger Hill.

-We explore a little more on top and spend some time orienting ourselves to our position on the map and to Colonel Honeycutt's photograph.
+We explore a little more on top and spend some time orienting ourselves to our position on the map and to Colonel Honeycutt's photograph to no avail.
+At the time I didn't have the information provided by SSG Richard K Miller, above.
 It is a truly exciting experience to visit a relatively untouched battlesite and realize you are one of the first, if not the first to return to the site of one of the most important battles of the Vietnam War.
 Based on the information we received from the local guides we are the first to get up this far onto the Hill.
 Once again, I realize that we could easily have spent the night and probably several nights on the Hill.
 This will have to be a trip for the future.
 I am still intriqued by the NVA escape routes down the western slopes of the Hill and on into Laos.
 I would love a chance to explore those areas and to look for any cave complexes that might still exist.

 SITE UPDATE, DECEMBER 2003: I was contacted by a woman whose father participated in the battle, please follow THIS LINK.